PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Introduction

-We evaluate our method on CIFAR-10 and CIFAR-100 datasets~\citep{cifar}, and show that it achieves up to $4\times$ faster private inference than prior work while achieving accuracy comparable to plaintext ReLU models (see \S\ref{sec:results}).
+We evaluate our method on CIFAR \cite{cifar} and Tiny-ImageNet~\cite{imagenet} datasets, and show that it achieves up to $4\times$ faster private inference than prior work while achieving accuracy comparable to plaintext ReLU models (see \S\ref{sec:results}).